 December: What to Do in the Desert Garden

 December in the desert is the coldest month, but you can still plant some cold-hardy plants and winter annuals.
 It’s also time to get ready for the first freeze.
-Here’s a look at what you can plant this month, which plants you should stop watering, how to grow poinsettias, and more.
+Here’s a look at what you can plant this month, which plants you should stop watering, how to make your plants less susceptible to cold damage, and more.

 christmas cactus in bloom